Tutoring sessions are held in 2 ways:

 - If you make an appointment, be certain to arrive 5-10 minutes early in order to get the nearest available tutor to your time slot.
-Arriving even one minute late means losing the appointment slot, but you can still get in line for a drop-in session.
+Arriving late means losing the appointment slot, but you can still get in line for a drop-in session.

 More Writing Tutoring Options

 For Graduate Writers Seeking Graduate Peer Support

 by going through the Starfish app or by Chatting or emailing us at email@example.com.

 We have 2 experienced graduate writing tutors on shift in the Writing Center along with smart, experienced undergrads.

 The hours during which students can currently find William Maxfield, MENG graduate, on shift are these: